ericlee0920/Spatial-Proteomics-Framework/README.md

 # Spatial-Proteomics-Framework
 A framework for processing spatial proteomics data from images to analysis.
+Modified from the ImcSegmentationPipeline from Bodenmiller Group.

 ## Installation
 1. Download [CellProfiler](https://cellprofiler.org/releases)